vargaae/multi-micro-store-24/README.md

 # ECOMMERCE 2024 APPLICATION

+- 🚀Context API,
+- 🚀SHOP,
+- 🚀CART+USERMENU DROPDOWN,
-🚀Context API, SHOP, CART+USERMENU DROPDOWN, Adding to CART and STYLING are built in this branch (🪵07-Context)
+- 🚀Adding to CART and STYLING are built in this branch (🪵07-Context)

 ## 🛠 Front End: